YoshitakaMo/localcolabfold/README.md

 - Are the pLDDT score and PAE figures available?
   - Yes, they will be generated just like the ColabFold.
 - Is it possible to predict homooligomers and complexes?
-  - Yes, the sequence input is the same as ColabFold.
-See [ColabFold / AlphaFold2_advanced](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/beta/AlphaFold2_advanced.ipynb).
+  - Yes, the format of input sequence is the same as ColabFold.
+See `query_sequence:` and its use of [ColabFold: AlphaFold2 using MMseqs2](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb).
 - Is it possible to create MSA by jackhmmer?
   - **No, it is not currently supported**.
 - I want to use multiple GPUs to perform the prediction.